 3. Is in agreement with the MTL safety protocol (signed waiver).

 Also, tools can be borrowed immediately upon signing up for membership.

 Who can use the MTL?

-Any resident of a household in the region that registers for a MTL membership.
+Anyone with an MTL membership!
 Users must be 18 years of age or older and be listed on the membership account.
-Residents need not live in NE Minneapolis to become a member.
+Residents need not live in near a location to become a member.

 How much does a membership cost?

 What’s included with a membership?